 In fact, statistics show that marketers who utilize three or more channels in their campaigns earned an 18.96% engagement rate compared to the 5.4% from single-channel campaigns.
 Moreover, omnichannel campaigns received a 250% higher purchase rate.

 A simple combination of emails and SMS or push notification and email helps you drive better traffic towards your website—allowing you to craft the perfect omnichannel marketing strategy to transform the first-time buyer into loyal ones.

 Web browser push notification is, without a doubt, one of the most influential and straightforward marketing communication channels.
 What makes it stand out from other marketing methods is the lack of restrictions and the instant delivery.

 Web browsers aren’t strictly for marketing and promotional purposes.
 Instead, you can utilize them to deliver helpful information such as order status updates, abandoned cart alerts, enticing offers, even breaking news and so on.

-If you want to learn more about push notifications and how to use them, sign up for a free 14-day Omnisend trial.
+If you want to learn more about push notifications and how to use them, start Omnisend for free today.

 Omnisend has everything you need to succeed.Start free now No Credit Card needed.